Meet Our Team of Helping Professionals

-At Victory Point, we make it our personal goal to help you not only find solutions to life's problems, but also to enrich your life, strengthen your relationships, and help you achieve your long-term goals.
+At Loft, we make it our personal goal to help you not only find solutions to life's problems, but also to enrich your life, strengthen your relationships, and help you achieve your long-term goals.

 Sherry Crane, MA, LPC-MHSP, Mediator

 With over 21 years of practice in community mental health, the school system and private practice settings, Sherry has extensive experience working with families in transition, couples, navigating divorce, emotional and behavioral challenges with children and adolescents, and individual work for those facing life changes, anxiety, depression or trauma.
 She helps people tell their story and reawakens them to who they are.
 As her clients becomes clear on their early story, she shows them how the defenses that they learned to help them survive childhood are now blocking them from healthy relationships in adulthood.
 Her approach has evolved to being holistic by giving attention to the mind, body, emotions and spirit equally.
 In addition to clinical approaches she enjoying integrating a client's faith with clinical treatment.

 Ashley Johnson has a Masters in Psychology and has been working with families and children for over 9 years.
 In her 8 years at Centerstone she worked in the Regional Intervention Program both as a case manager and director.
 She also worked as an Applied Behavioral Analyst prior to working at Centerstone.
 Ashley has a passion for working with families and individuals to overcome difficulty and find balance for a better quality of life.
 She has worked extensively with families on behavioral, social and emotional modifications, with children on the autism spectrum, individuals who have developmental delays, children and adults with dyslexia, social skills, children with sensory integration disorders, anxiety, ADHD, and bipolar disorder.
 Ashley’s main goal is to connect with clients and motivate them to transform their lives through setting and achieving their goals.